On a mobile device? Rotate your screen for best viewing experience.

 This page shows received contributions reported on Form 497 which requires disclosure of contributions in excess of $1,000 received by committees during the late reporting period starting 90 days before an election.
 The vertical bar chart shows the daily total of reported contributions; height represents the total amount, shade represents the number of contributions received that day.
 The middle detail chart groups all contributors by name and totals their contributions.
 The bottom chart lists each day’s contributions and the contributor, with the length of the bar representing amount and color representing receiving committee.

-The graph shows the cash balance and debt over time for identified 2019 committees.
+This page shows an historic facing estimate of committee funding based on reports filed by the committee.
+It may not show an accurate day-to-day accounting.
+Unitemized expenses are subtracted on the final date of the disclosure reporting period, while unitemized incoming-funds are added on the initial date of the disclosure reporting period.
 Hovering over a line will highlight a filing and display more information about the balances at that point in time.
 Committees that had no filings as of the latest deadline are not shown.
-Data shown comes from committees’ form 460 Summary filings.
+Data shown comes from committees’ Form 460 filings.

 The charts on this page display itemized contributions to candidate controlled and ballot measure committees.
 Data shown comes from form 460-A, form 460-B1, form 460-C, and form 497 filings.
 Committees that had no filings as of the latest deadline are not shown.
 Contributions under $100 are not represented.
 Non-individuals are entities such as Political Parties, Recipient Committees, Small Contributor Committees, or Businesses.
 ZIP code and State are determined by the donor address reported by recipient committees.
 The data shown shows activities electronically disclosed on Form 460A, 460B1, 460C, and 497 prior to 1am on the date listed on the bottom of the “Election Financials” tab and may not reflect activity since the latest reporting deadline.